kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. Operative management is only mandatory after failed conservative treatment - F
 	D. Compartment pressures must be measured prior to any surgical procedure -
 	E. Fasciotomy is a recognised cause - F
-#### Answer: B. Ischaemia occurs initially because compartment pressures exceed capillary pressures - ?
+#### Answer: B. Ischaemia occurs initially because compartment pressures exceed capillary pressures - TRUE

 ### Q14
 All of the following are true statements regarding *diverticular disease*, EXCEPT: